duongnx03/duongnx03.github.io/index.md

-Here you can say lots of fun things about your site.
+Here you can learn a lot of interesting things about programming and technology.

-Maybe say a some things about yourself.
+Maybe say a few things about yourself.

-Or maybe what you plan to blog about.
+Or you might be planning to write and blog about something.